fat-forensics/Surrogates-Tutorial/paper/paper.md

 explanations are extracted from linear and tree-based surrogate models [@sokol2020limetree].
-Notably, these choices determine the type, role and quality of the explanations composed for black-box predictions.
+Notably, these choices determine the type, role and quality of the resulting explanations composed for black-box predictions.
 Therefore, these hands-on materials illustrate how such interoperable algorithmic building blocks behave in various scenarios and demonstrate how to use these components to configure robust explainers with well-known